-They are easy to weed
+They are also so easy to weed.

 Weeding a large garden, or even raised bed can be a huge job.
 But, weeding a potted veggie plant can be more along the lines of “10 seconds, that’s amazing!”.
 Our compost this year had a ton of lamb’s quarter seeds in it, and therefore, all of our pots have it as well.
 Weeding those out (and saving for a salad) took all of 15 seconds in each pot.

-You can move your garden indoors
+You can move your garden indoors.

 Growing season almost over?
 Late frost warnings?
 Just pick up the pots, move indoors, and continue on!
 Of course, you will most likely want to put some plastic down to catch any drips.
 I like to grow some basil in a pot each year, and just take that pot indoors during the winter for fresh basil all year long.
 We had one bell pepper plant that lasted and fruited nearly 3 years by taking it indoors in the winter.

-You can use nearly any container you have to grow plants
+You can use nearly any container you have to grow plants.

-Like I said earlier, you may want to consider a larger pot for larger or climbing veggies, but nearly any size pot or container that you have can be used for growing.
+You may want to consider a larger pot for larger or climbing veggies, but nearly any size pot or container that you have can be used for growing.
 You can reuse, repurpose, and recycle containers to grow your garden on the super cheap too!
 We have recycled old tires into garden containers as well.
 Our cucumbers are shown growing in one that is close to our fence to climb.